visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The PlotPlugins function returns a tuple of strings that contain the names of the loaded plot plug-ins.
-This can be useful for the creation of scripts that alter their behavior based on the available plot plug-ins.
+    The PlotPlugins function returns a tuple of strings that contain the names of the loaded plot plugins.
+This can be useful for the creation of scripts that alter their behavior based on the available plot plugins.

 **Example:**